 Fixed Grand Cross: Sustained Resistance and Slow Transformation

 A Fixed Grand Cross locates four planets in Taurus, Leo, Scorpio, and Aquarius.
-Fixed signs hold ground; a Grand Cross in fixed modality produces a native who absorbs pressure rather than reacting to it, accumulating intensity over years until something forces a deep transformation.
+Fixed signs hold ground; a Grand Cross in fixed modality can describe pressure that accumulates rather than releasing quickly.
+Read it as a holding-pattern prompt, not proof that life must force deep transformation.

 Key Details